EXPLAINER: How do we know when a recession has begun?

-The job market's strength is a key reason why the Federal Reserve is expected to announce another hefty hike in its short-term interest rate on Wednesday, one day before the GDP report.
-Several Fed officials have cited the healthy job growth as evidence that the economy should be able to withstand higher rates and avoid a downturn.
-Many economists, though, are dubious of that assertion.

-The Fed is also trying to combat raging inflation, which reached a 9.1% annual rate in June, the worst mark in nearly 41 years.
-Rapid price increases, particularly for such essentials as food, gas and rent, have eroded Americans' incomes and led to much gloomier views of the economy among consumers.

-The definition of recession that is most widely accepted is the one determined by the blandly named National Bureau of Economic Research, a nonprofit group of economists whose Business Cycle Dating Committee defines a recession as “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”
-The committee assesses a wide range of factors before publicly declaring the death of an economic expansion and the birth of a recession — and it often does so well after the fact.
+Recessions are officially declared by the obscure-sounding National Bureau of Economic Research, a group of economists whose Business Cycle Dating Committee defines a recession as “a significant decline in economic activity that is spread across the economy and lasts more than a few months.”

-So if we're not in a recession, what's going on with the economy, which is sending frustratingly mixed signals?
-Here are some answers to those and other questions:
+The committee considers trends in hiring as a key measure in determining recessions.
+It also assesses many other data points, including gauges of income, employment, inflation-adjusted spending, retail sales and factory output.
+It puts heavy weight on jobs and a gauge of inflation-adjusted income that excludes government support payments such as Social Security.

+Yet the NBER typically doesn't declare a recession until well after one has begun, sometimes for up to a year.
+Economists consider a half-point rise in the unemployment rate, averaged over several months, as the most historically reliable sign of a downturn.

 ———